CHILDHOOD

 EDUCATION

-Michelle earned her BA in English Language and Literature and her MA and Ph.D. in English Linguistics at Hanyang University in Seoul, South Korea.
-In 2004, she received a TESOL certificate from the program that was a partnership between Hanyang University and the University of Oregon.
-In 2007, she earned her second MA in language teaching studies at the University of Oregon.
-In 2012, she received her second Ph.D. in Education with a minor in Applied Linguistics and Technology at Iowa State University.
+Michelle M. Kang has an impressive academic background, with multiple advanced degrees and certifications.
+She earned her Bachelor of Arts in English Language and Literature, a Master of Arts, and a Ph.D. in English Linguistics, all from Hanyang University in Seoul, South Korea.
+Michelle furthered her expertise in 2004 by obtaining a TESOL certificate through a collaborative program between Hanyang University and the University of Oregon.
+Pursuing her passion for language education, she earned a second Master of Arts in Language Teaching Studies from the University of Oregon in 2007.
+In 2012, Michelle completed her second Ph.D., this time in Education with a minor in Applied Linguistics and Technology, at Iowa State University, solidifying her knowledge and skills in interdisciplinary approaches to teaching and learning.

 CAREER